 If you’re on Debian, Ubuntu, or a derivative (like Linux Mint), the fastest fix is to reconfigure your locales:

-This command will open a menu.
-Select your preferred locale (for example, en_US.UTF-8
+sudo dpkg-reconfigure localesThis command will open a menu.
+Select your preferred locale (for example, en_US.UTF-8) and press OK.
+Then, set it as the default.

 You can also generate a specific locale manually: